Adityapavankumar/LeetCodePrep/Dec2023/Day-12-Dec-23-2023/55-jump-game/submission.md

 }
 ```

-This is first submission of the day.
+This is the first submission of the day.
 ![submission](submission.png)